project-open-data/project-open-data.github.io/_posts/2016-05-31-designing-the-new-usaspending.md

 ### It all depends on you

 The bottom line is that we can only get it right if you participate in the process.
-Visit [OpenBeta]( https://openbeta.usaspending.gov/concepts)  often to see our latest designs, and tell us what you think!
+Visit the new [USAspending.gov]( https://www.usaspending.gov/) to see the new site design, and tell us what you think!
 If you want to schedule an in-person testing session, please [contact us]( mailto:datapmo@fiscal.treasury.gov).